Martin Sostre: Biography

+Incarcerated once again, Sostre was this time placed at the Green Haven Correctional Facility in Dutchess County.
+Once there, he refused to submit to rectal examinations or to cut his beard, and was again placed in punitive solitary confinement.

-Sostre became a jailhouse lawyer, regularly acting as legal counsel to other inmates and winning two landmark legal cases involving prisoner rights: Sostre v.
+Facing disciplinary measures for standing up for his rights, Sostre became a jailhouse lawyer.
+He regularly acted as legal counsel to other inmates and won two landmark legal cases involving prisoner rights: Sostre v.
 Rockefeller and Sostre v.
 Otis.
 According to Sostre, these decisions constituted "a resounding defeat for the establishment who will now find it exceedingly difficult to torture with impunity the thousands of captive black (and white) political prisoners illegally held in their concentration camps."

 Sostre was placed in solitary confinement for more than 5 years.
 In earlier legal activity, Sostre secured religious rights for Black Muslim prisoners and also eliminated (in the words of Federal Judge Constance Motley) some of the more "outrageously inhuman aspects of solitary confinement in some of the state prisons."
 He was responsible for de-legitimatizing censorship of inmates' mail, invasive bodily exams, and penal solitary confinement.

 In December 1973 Amnesty International put Sostre on its "prisoner of conscience" list, stating: "We became convinced that Martin Sostre has been the victim of an international miscarriage of justice because of his political beliefs ... not for his crimes ."
-In addition to numerous defense committees in New York State, a Committee to Free Martin Sostre, made up of prominent citizens, joined in an effort to publicize Sostre's case and petition the New York Governor Hugh Carey for his release.
+In addition to numerous defense committees in New York State, a Committee to Free Martin Sostre, made up of prominent citizens, joined in an effort to publicize Sostre's case and to petition the New York Governor Hugh Carey for his release.
 On December 7, 1975, Russian Nobel Peace Laureate Andrei Sakharov added his name to the clemency appeal.
-Governor Carey granted Sostre clemency on Christmas Eve of 1975; Sostre was released from prison in February 1976.
+Governor Carey granted Sostre clemency on Christmas Eve of 1975; after receiving appeals from Ramsey Clark, Phillip Berrigan, Daniel Berrigan, Rev. Ralph D. Abernathy, Julian Bond and Angela Davis.
+Sostre was released from prison in February 1976.